 General Info About This Kit.
 The kit contains specially sourced, new, freshly manufactured components from reliable manufacturers whom we have been dealing with for many years.

 The Nagravox A810 backup battery replacement kit contains:

 - A new German or Japanese manufactured Ni MH battery pack assembled in Australia.
 The battery is tested, charged and dated by Nagravox.
 We charge it using a sophisticated microprocessor controlled “burp” charger.

-- DOES NOT contain replica cheap copycat batteries made in China - the later one generically available velly cheep, no work so long or good!
+- DOES NOT contain replica cheap copycat batteries made in China - the later one generically available velly velly cheep, no work so long or so good!

 - A set of AAA dry cells and holder with leads that is used to maintain the RAM memory whilst you change the main battery.

-- An ~7 page set of instructions detailing how to do it and how to preserve your calibration data in three different ways to make sure!
+- A detailed set of instructions detailing how to do it and how to preserve your calibration data in three different ways to make sure!